gnosia93/eliminate-db-hotblock/readme.md

 it become big service problem and eventually could be connected with your business risk.

-In this blog post, I wanna share with you how to eliminate database hot block with Amazon Elasticache, and demonstrate performnce gain when you replace database update operation into redis key update.
+In this blog post, I wanna share with you how to eliminate database hot block with Amazon Elasticache, and demonstrate performance gain when you replace database update operation into redis key update.

 ### *Disclaimer* ###